wd400/8085simCli/README.md

 -read [MEM]     display a certain memory location after the compiler executes.

--output [FILE]   pipe the output to a text file instead of logging in console.
+-output [FILE]   pipe the output to a text file instead of logging onto console.

 ```